5 reasons to get a personal loan

 A storm sends a tree crashing through your roof, and you need $2,500 to cover the deductible before your homeowner's insurance company pays for repairs.

-Bottom line, a personal loan can be your financial umbrella when rainy days roll in.
+Bottom line, a personal loan could be your financial umbrella when rainy days roll in.

 5. Wedding expenses

 Seeing your child get married—or walking down the aisle yourself—is something you'll never forget.
 Treasure the day.
-A personal loan can help you pay for everything you need to plan a dream wedding.
+A personal loan could help you pay for everything you need to plan a dream wedding.

 Reasons not to take a personal loan